rasmuslos/AmpFin/README.md

 # AmpFin

-AmpFin is a sleek and modern Jellyfin client, specifically designed for music and iOS.
-Due to its design, snappy interface and deep integration it feels right at home on iOS and iPadOS.
+AmpFin is a sleek and modern Jellyfin client, specifically designed for music and iOS and iPadOS.
+Due to its design, snappy interface and deep integration it feels right at home on any supported device.

 Features: